maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <a name="rndaexp"></a>
 ### `RND`([*aexp*])

-Returns a random positive number between 0 (inclusive) and 0.999... (exclusive).
+Returns a random positive number between 0 (inclusive) and 1 (exclusive).
 Some dialects require some form of expression in the parentheses even if they do not use it; others do not and you can leave the parameter empty.
 RetroBASIC works with either style.
 In many dialects, if a variable or expression is passed in the parentheses it is ignored and has no effect on the numbers returned, but there are numerous important exceptions.
 The variations are so (*ahem*) random, that Lien's *The BASIC Handbook* gives up and tells you to consult your manual.

 Most random number generators are based on a mathematical formula that takes the last random number as its input.
-This means that each call to the function will return a new value, it cannot be the last one.
+This means that each call to the function will return a new value in a random sequence.
 Systems vary widely on how this is actually implemented.
-In some, the initial number, or *seed* is always the same and thus the sequence of numbers generated will always be the same.
+In some, the initial number, or *seed* is always the same and thus the *sequence* of numbers generated will always be the same.
 These variations generally offer some method to change the initial value so that different sequences can be generated.
-Earlier dialects generally use `RANDOMIZE` for this, later ones modified the `RND` itself for this task.
-The best example is Microsoft and its many variations, which used a negative number as a seed.
-Other, like Atari BASIC, used an internal hardware timer to produce values, which was both faster and always randomized.
+Earlier dialects generally use `RANDOMIZE` for this, but later ones modified the `RND` itself for this task.
+The best example is Microsoft and its many variations, where a negative number in the parameter is converted to a positive value and used as the seed, whereas a positive value is simply ignored.
+Others, like Atari BASIC, used an internal hardware timer to produce random values, which was both faster and always randomized.
 Some blended the two options.

 `RND` is very common in BASIC programs, especially in games.
 In most cases, the program actually desires an integer value, and code to the effect of `INT(RND(0)*X+0.5)` can be found in many programs.
 This works by producing a number between 0 and X-*epsilon*, adds 0.5 to produce a value between 0.5 and X+0.5-*epsilon*, and then `INT`s that value, resulting in a value between 1 and X, inclusive.
 This bit of code is so common that some programs use a user-defined function to make references to this sequence of operations shorter; an example is *Super Star Trek*, which defines a function called `FNR` near the top of the program and then calls it from many locations.